Terminal illness: Psychological impact

 Coping with impending death is a hard topic to digest universally.
 Patients may experience grief, fear, loneliness, depression, and anxiety among many other possible responses.
 Terminal illness can also lend patients to become more prone to psychological illness such as depression and anxiety disorders.
 Insomnia is a common symptom of these.

 It is important for loved ones to show their support for the patient during these times and to listen to his or her concerns.

 People who are terminally ill may not always come to accept their impending death.
 For example, a person who finds strength in denial may never reach a point of acceptance or accommodation and may react negatively to any statement that threatens this defense mechanism.

 Impact on patient

 Depression is relatively common among terminal patients, and the prevalence increases as patients become sicker.
 Depression causes quality of life to go down, and a sizable portion of patients who request assisted suicide are depressed.
 These negative emotions may be heightened by lack of sleep and pain as well.
-Depression can be treated with antidepressants and/or therapy, but doctors often do not realize the extent of terminal patients' depression.
+Depression can be treated with antidepressants, therapy, or both, but doctors often do not realize the extent of terminal patients' depression.

 Because depression is common among terminal patients, the American College of Physicians recommends regular assessments for depression for this population and appropriate prescription of antidepressants.

 Anxiety disorders are also relatively common for terminal patients as they face their mortality.
 Patients may feel distressed when thinking about what the future may hold, especially when considering the future of their families as well.
 It is important to note, however, that some palliative medications may facilitate anxiety.